EricLin7m/theEchoRoom/Time Table | Season 2.md

 | Apr   28 | 20:30-22:00 | @412 | Yinghui  | TBD        |   235577 |   444444 |
 | May   05 | 20:30-22:00 | @412 | Xinwei   | TBD        |   235578 |   888888 |

 Session 4 is a new session.
 We have 3 pre-sessions before the S4 Round 1 starts on Mar 17th.
+Session 4's Manager is yet TBD.

 Pre-sessions:
 * Feb 24th hosted by Chenxi